KyleReginaldo/TownSquare/README.md

 ## Description

-A mobile and webapp that makes it easy for fathers like me , and also for mothers to have a super fun life in the town they live in.
+A mobile and webapp that makes it easy for users to have a super fun life in the town they live in.

 ## 🌟 Features